younisyousaf/todo-app-react-native/README.md

-# Welcome to your Expo app 👋
+# Welcome to Todo Expo app 👋

 This is an Expo project created with create-expo-app.